Shares wary on U.S. inflation, battered bitcoin charts recovery

-European stocks were 0.1% firmer, after gaining support from Friday’s data showing accelerating business growth in Britain and the euro zone for April.
-ECB President Christine Lagarde’s assertion the same day that it was still too early for the bank to discuss winding down its 1.85 trillion euro stimulus scheme had also lent support.
+European stocks were 0.1% weaker, hovering below record highs scaled earlier this month, as gains fizzled out from Friday’s data showing accelerating business growth in Britain and the euro zone for April.

+European Central Bank President Christine Lagarde’s assertion on Friday that it was still too early to discuss winding down the bank’s 1.85 trillion euro emergency bond purchase scheme kept euro zone bond yields steady.

 Markets in Austria, Denmark, Hungary, Norway, Switzerland and Germany were closed for a holiday.

-Sovereign dollar bonds issued by Belarus shed as much as 2 cents after Belarusian authorities on Sunday forced an airliner to land and arrested an opposition-minded journalist who was on board, drawing condemnation from Europe and the United States.
+Sovereign dollar bonds issued by Belarus tumbled 3 cents after Belarusian authorities on Sunday forced an airliner to land and arrested an opposition-minded journalist who was on board, drawing condemnation from Europe and the United States.

 After the strong growth shown by Friday’s surveys of the global services sectors, all eyes will be on U.S. personal consumption and inflation figures this week.